Frequently Asked Questions

 I know voters have questions about the H.E.A.L.
 Act and my positions on other issues.
 Below, you’ll find answers to some of the most common questions I hear on the campaign trail.
+Select the question below and it will open up to my answer.
 This is a living document, I update it regularly as new questions come in, so check back from time to time to see what’s new.

 I’ve also completed Ballotpedia’s candidate questionnaire, where you can read more and compare my positions with other Congressional candidates for Illinois’ 7th District.